Montgomery County, Tennessee: Geography

 Montgomery County lies on the northern line of Tennessee; its northern border abuts the state of Kentucky.
 The hilly terrain is marked by drainages and largely covered with trees.
 The Cumberland River meanders westward through the lower central part of the county.
 The highest point on the county terrain (806 ft ASL) is a small hill 3.7 mi ENE from Slayden in Dickson County.

 According to the US Census Bureau, the county has a total area of 544 sqmi, of which 539 sqmi is land and 4.7 sqmi (0.9%) is water.

-Unlike most of Tennessee, a sizable part of northern Montgomery County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-Most of Clarksville in particular is north of the Sun Belt.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.

 Dunbar Cave

 Montgomery County lies in a region of well-developed karst topography.
 A large cave system under the county is named Dunbar Cave; it is the centerpiece of Dunbar Cave State Park, which encompasses approximately 110 acres and is one of the most visited units in the Tennessee State Park System.

 Dunbar Cave was extensively used by prehistoric Indians, who inhabited this area for thousands of years before European encounters.
 Remains of their cane torches have been found in the cave, and archaeologists have excavated numerous artifacts inside the entrance.
 During a research trip into the cave on January 15, 2005, Park Ranger Amy Wallace, History professor Joe Douglas, local historian Billyfrank Morrison, and Geologist Larry E. Matthews discovered Indian glyphs on the walls of the cave.
 Subsequent investigations by archaeologists from the University of Tennessee at Knoxville confirmed the drawings were from people of the Mississippian culture, which was active about 1000-1300 CE.
 These glyphs were featured for a few years on the tour of the cave.

 In 2010, the State of Tennessee closed Dunbar Cave to the public because White Nose Syndrome was diagnosed in a bat, and they did not want the disease to spread.
 The cave has since reopened, and tours are conducted seasonally, from May to August (with special hygiene procedures in place).